opensearch-project/documentation-website/_analyzers/keyword.md

 # Keyword analyzer

-The `keyword` analyzer doesn’t tokenize the text at all.
-Instead, it treats the entire input as a single token.
-This is useful when you want the entire content of a field to be indexed as is, without breaking it into smaller pieces (tokens).
-The `keyword` analyzer is often used for fields like email addresses, URLs, product IDs, and other cases where tokenization is not desirable.
+The `keyword` analyzer doesn't tokenize text at all.
+Instead, it treats the entire input as a single token and does not break it into individual tokens.
+The `keyword` analyzer is often used for fields containing email addresses, URLs, or product IDs and in other cases where tokenization is not desirable.

 ## Example